ibm-bluemix-mobile-services/starter-weather/android/README.md

 * Open the project in Android Studio and perform a Gradle Sync.
 * Navigate to `res/values/google_maps_api.xml` and update the generated api key from the google developer console
-* Input your credential information from the weather service

 ```HTML
 <resources>